jckli/mangaupdates-bot/README.md

 +removemanga - Removes manga from your list that were tracked.
 (Optional: `user` or `server` after command for easy usage)

 +mangalist - Lists all manga that are being tracked.
 (Optional: `user` or `server` after command for easy usage)

++clearmanga - Removes all manga from your current manga list.
+(Optional: `user` or `server` after command for easy usage)

++setchannel - Changes the server's channel that manga chapter updates are sent to.

++deleteaccount - Deletes your account and your manga list.